CLIP

 Dr. Chad Follis, cfollis@missouri.edu

-Community Engaged Learning works closely with students and their departments to create full-time, credited internship experiences.
+Community Engaged Learning works closely with students and their departments to locate full and part-time, credited internship experiences.

 Our Internship Director meets with prospective students and assists them in finding a placement site that fits their specific interests and graduation plan.